Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 - Toxin Tests to determine if there are any toxins or poisons.

 Generally, your veterinarian will not prescribe medications unless the seizures persist on a regular or semi-regular basis.
 Sometimes your dog may just experience one or two seizures and never any more.

 Otherwise, if your dog has persistent seizures, much less persistent severe seizures, your vet can prescribe one of a number of different medications.
 It's up to you and your vet to narrow down the list, as with any medication there are always potential adverse side effects.

 Common seizure medications and their side effects include:

-- Levetiracetam (Keppra)- stiff and wobble gait, vomiting, and salivation
+- Levetiracetam (Keppra): stiff and wobbly gait, vomiting, and salivation

 During the Seizure

 While your dog is having a seizure, you want to stay calm.
-Most vet believe that the dog is not in pain, so the best thing for you to do is relax and make sure that the dog doesn't hurt himself (IE make sure that he won't fall down stairs or hit anything.)
+Most vets believe that the dog is not in pain, so the best thing for you to do is relax and make sure that the dog doesn't hurt himself (i.e., make sure that he won't fall down stairs or hit anything).